Wagalipa/fakedown/README.md

 ## Offline usage

 The module `MarkovJekyll.py` can also be executed as a standalone program.
 It will generate 10 markdown posts on 10 different files.

+## License

+This app is licensed under LGPL 2.1